Bone problems and myeloma

 Treating spinal cord compression

-• numbness or pins and needles in your toes, fingers or buttocks that is new or suddenly gets worse
+- numbness or pins and needles anywhere in your body that is new or suddenly gets worse

-Spinal cord compression should be treated as soon as possible to prevent permanent damage.
-It is usually treated with steroids and radiotherapy.
+Spinal cord compression is usually treated with steroids and radiotherapy.
 Sometimes chemotherapy is used, or surgery may be needed.

 Doctors will help manage any pain and bisphosphonates may be used to help to strengthen your bones.